 Stephanie Thomas has what she calls a “non-severe disability,” which she says allows her to see the world from two perspectives: one from the vantage point of a person without a disability and one of a person who has one.
-It’s those two concurrent viewpoints that have allowed Thomas, the founder of Disability Fashion Styling platform Cur8able, to successfully provide the one in four people who have a disability with clothing that both looks and feels like it was made specifically for them.
+It’s those two concurrent viewpoints that have allowed Thomas, the founder of Disability Fashion Styling platform Cur8able, to successfully provide the one in four US adults who have a disability with clothing that both looks and feels like it was made specifically for them.

 The fashion stylist is missing one thumb and three toes; one on one foot, and two on the other.
 In her daily life, non-disabled people rarely notice that she’s any different from them.
 But she is different, and it’s because of her disability that the entrepreneur kicked off a successful 28-year journey of inclusion.
 Her goal?
 “To eradicate negative perceptions of people with disabilities,” she says.
 “Styling is the tool that I use.”

 Through Cur8able, Thomas curates adaptive clothing, which is specifically designed for people with disabilities.
 She also uses her Disability Fashion Styling system to consult with brands about the countless financial, social, and ethical reasons for including these customers.
 Her site also highlights people with disabilities by sharing their stories and helping them gain recognition in the fashion, beauty, and entertainment industries, where, more often than not, people with disabilities are left out of the conversation.
 “Disability is the overlooked D in diversity,” Thomas says.
 But things are moving in the right direction thanks to work like hers.